kyphan38/web/assets/docs/technical/os - ongoing/2-memory/1-intro-to-virtual-memory.md

 # Goals of memory virtualization

-Transparency: user programs should not be aware of the messy details
+Transparency: User programs should not be aware of the messy details

-Efficiency: minimize overhead and wastage in terms of memory space and access time
+Efficiency: Minimize overhead and wastage in terms of memory space and access time

-Isolation and protection: a user process should not be able to access anything outside its address space
+Isolation and protection: A user process should not be able to access anything outside its address space

 # How can a user allocate memory?